Zeyu-Li/create-your-business/_sources/index.rst.txt

 Starting a business
 %%%%%%%%%%%%%%%%%%%%%
 The first step to start a business.
 This does not have to be official but you need to think of a general idea of the business.
-This should be a precise goal and should be reflected in a 1 sentence statement most people refer to as the **mission statement**
+This should be a precise goal and should be reflected in a 1 sentence statement most people refer to as the **mission statement**.

 ✨ **Tip**: if you want to be extra prepared, write a doc with market analysis, target market, timeline, cost analysis, etc. Most people refer to this as the business plan.
 See below for an example of a plan's overview: